FlagSeek

 That research led us to look at social fit in two different ways: how easy it may be to begin entering social life, and how deep and lasting the surrounding relationships and community ties may become over time.

-We call these two measures the Welcoming Index and the Social Connectedness Index.
+We call these the Welcoming Assessment and the Social Connectedness Assessment.

 Two people greeting each other over coffee